14 Top-Rated Midwestern Weekend Getaways

 Depending on the time of year that you visit, you can plan another day of your trip doing something unique to the area, like dogsledding, alpine skiing, and whale watching.

-If weather is not conducive to outdoor activities, take advantage of the North Shore's Lake Superior Maritime Center and the Split Rock Historical Center, which both have displays and exhibits about some of the famous Lake Superior shipwrecks.
+If weather is not conducive to outdoor activities, take advantage of the North Shore's Lake Superior Maritime Center and the Split Rock Lighthouse, which both have displays and exhibits about some of the famous Lake Superior shipwrecks.

 For a perfect Midwest fall getaway head to Marquette, Michigan.
 It is located in the Upper Peninsula and has hundreds of miles of lush forests that turn magical with color in the fall.
 The northern location of Marquette and the density of the forests, especially with the Lake Superior backdrop, make it one of the most spectacular places to visit for fall foliage.